 Why upgrade to carbon dioxide (CO2)

-The BG-Mosquitare with BG-Sweetscent lure is very effective in collecting the tiger mosquito (Aedes albopictus) and the dengue or yellow fever mosquito (Aedes aegypti).
-Carbon dioxide is a scientifically proven attractant that is routinely used by mosquito control professionals to enhance their mosquito surveillance efforts.
+The BG-Mosquitare trap is effective in collecting the tiger mosquito (Aedes albopictus) and the dengue or yellow fever mosquito (Aedes aegypti).
+Carbon dioxide is an attractant that is routinely used by mosquito control professionals to enhance their mosquito surveillance efforts.
 So by adding CO2 as a supplemental attractant you can increase the variety of species and total number of mosquitoes that will be collected by the trap.
 In other words: Using CO2 allows you to target certain pest species (floodwater mosquitoes) that would otherwise be under-represented in your trap catch.